 Due to their internal security architecture, one database provides authentication against all of their services and there is no way of knowing if 500 million accounts or 3 billion accounts were compromised.
 If hackers had access to the entire database, which they did, the assumption they leaked only parts of the database is ultimately a false assumption.
 This leads to the questioning of the actual number of accounts compromised and publically announced.
 While we, as external security professionals, may never know, having accurate facts is critical, and false claims, assumptions and improper public disclosure just make it worse.
 We cannot learn from our peers’ mistakes and this likely could have lead, or will lead, to a similar breach against businesses architected and secured in the same way.

 What kind of corporate culture names the team that protects all of the crown jewels such a harsh nickname?
 As security professionals, having some paranoia is good a trait.
 For a company like Yahoo, I would hope my security team was exceptionally paranoid especially if the reported conflicts between operations, management and executives where true.
 When management ignores a breach, focuses on future development, does not follow proper protocol for public disclosure, and will not even request all users change their passwords, there is a deep trust and cultural divide than could poison an organization.
 Teams must respect and trust each other regardless of their personality quirks and diversity.
 Yahoo is a perfect example of what can go wrong when that balance is not respected.

 Verizon has an offer of $4.8 billion dollars on the table to acquire Yahoo’s assets.
 If this breach was properly managed in 2014, its disclosure may not have jeopardized the entire acquisition.
 All levels of business need to learn some lessons from this debacle.
 Whether it pertains to proper public disclosure or trusting teams within an organization to make good decisions, in the end (ignoring the potential intent of a malicious or careless insider – different problem for another blog) everyone wants the company to succeed.
 It is our jobs on the line and our paychecks.
 Changes in process, security and operations sometimes need to occur to make our businesses more secure.
 Rejecting them and creating conflict unfortunately only fuels the problems that appear to have affected Yahoo.
 There are better and more constructive ways for people and businesses to meet these challenges and create a healthy and secure work environment.
 It starts with honesty, trust and respect.

-Morey J. Haber, Chief Technology Officer and Chief Information Security Officer at BeyondTrust
+Morey J. Haber, Chief Security Officer, BeyondTrust

-Morey J. Haber is Chief Technology Officer and Chief Information Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored four Apress books: Privileged Attack Vectors (2 Editions), Asset Attack Vectors, and Identity Attack Vectors.
-In 2018, Bomgar acquired BeyondTrust and retained the BeyondTrust name.
-He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition.
-Morey currently oversees BeyondTrust strategy for privileged access management and remote access solutions.
-In 2004, he joined eEye as Director of Security Engineering and was responsible for strategic business discussions and vulnerability management architectures in Fortune 500 clients.
-Prior to eEye, he was Development Manager for Computer Associates, Inc. (CA), responsible for new product beta cycles and named customer accounts.
-He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
+Morey J. Haber is the Chief Security Officer at BeyondTrust.
+He has more than 25 years of IT industry experience and has authored three books: Privileged Attack Vectors, Asset Attack Vectors, and Identity Attack Vectors.
+He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
+Morey currently oversees BeyondTrust security and governance for corporate and cloud based solutions and regularly consults for global periodicals and media.
+He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
+Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
 He earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.